ErDmYLmZ/ThreatFabricAssignment/README.md

   * `mvn test -Dtest=CrossBrowserRunner`
   _This will execute UI tests sequentially across multiple browsers._
 * Run Failed tests :
-  * `mvn test -Dtest=com.threat_fabric.runners.FailedTestsRunner`
+  * `mvn test -Dtest=com.threat_fabric.runners.FailedTestCaseRunner`
       _Failed tests are logged in target/failed_tests.txt and can be re-run using this command._

 ### To Run the tests via IDE _(recommended IDE: intellij)_
 1. To run the tests via Runner class,
-   * All tests --> go to "src/test/java/runners/AllTestsRunner.java" and click on the "Run" button.
+    * All tests: go to `src/test/java/runners/AllTestsRunner.java` and click on the `Run` button.
-   * Api tests --> go to "src/test/java/runners/ApiTestsRunner.java" and click on the "Run" button.
+    * Api tests: go to `src/test/java/runners/ApiTestsRunner.java` and click on the `Run` button.
-   * Ui tests --> go to "src/test/java/runners/UiTestsRunner.java" and click on the "Run" button.
+    * Ui tests: go to `src/test/java/runners/UiTestsRunner.java` and click on the `Run` button.
-   * Cross browser tests --> go to "src/test/java/runners/CrossBrowserRunner.java" and click on the "Run" button.
+   * Cross browser tests: go to `src/test/java/runners/CrossBrowserRunner.java` and click on the `Run` button.
-   * Failed tests --> go to "src/test/java/runners/FailedTestsRunner.java" and click on the "Run" button.
+   * Failed tests: go to `src/test/java/runners/FailedTestsRunner.java` and click on the `Run` button.

 2. To run all the tests via Maven tab, click on Maven tab then double-click on "test", "verify" or "install.